Implementing Bogoliubov Transformations Beyond the Shale-Stinespring Condition: Bogoliubov Transformations: Extended

 \subsection{Extension of the Bogoliubov Relations}

-Throughout the following construction, we will assume that $ v^*v $ is densely defined and self--adjoint.
-In that case, the spectral theorem applies, and we can define the self--adjoint operators $ C^*C := v^*v (1 \pm v^*v) $ and $ |C| = \sqrt{C^*C} $ by spectral calculus.
-It will turn out convenient to work with spectral resolutions with respect to $ |C| $.
+Throughout the following construction, we will assume that $ v^*v $ is densely defined and self-adjoint.
+In that case, we can define the self-adjoint operators $ C^*C := v^*v (1 \pm v^*v) $ and $ |C| = \sqrt{C^*C} $ by spectral calculus.
 By the spectral theorem in the form of \cite[Thm.
-10.9]{Hall2013}, we may then decompose the Hilbert space $ \ell^2 $ as a direct integral
+10.9]{Hall2013}, we may then decompose $ \ell^2 $ as a direct integral